CosmoStat/Tutorials/presentation_tips.md

 Positive
 : **Tip:** Try to vary some prosodic elements during your talk.
 Do not read your slides word by word.
 Give it your rhythm.

+Positive
+: **Tip:** prepare your talk in advance, loud voice.
+If possible register yourself and review it afterwards to help you improve.

 #### Dominant or not?